-Principal Investigator: Janet Sawicki, PhD
+Principal investigator: Janet Sawicki, PhD

 Therapeutics that block polyamine action, suppress tumor growth

-Principal Investigator: Susan Gilmour, PhD
+Principal investigator: Susan Gilmour, PhD

 Polyamines are ubiquitous, small molecules that are essential for all cell growth and proliferation.
 Tumors maintain dramatically elevated levels of polyamines to support their growth and survival.
 A novel class of proprietary polyamine-transport inhibitors has been shown by Dr. Gilmour to suppress tumor growth in preclinical studies.
 These inhibitors not only deprive tumor cells of polyamines, they also relieve polyamine-mediated immunosuppression in the tumor microenvironment.

-Principal Investigator: Alex Muller, PhD
+Principal investigator: Alexander Muller, PhD

-Principal Investigator: U. Margaretha Wallon, PhD
+Principal investigator: U. Margaretha Wallon, PhD

 Nausea after chemotherapy is a much-feared side effect.
 Yet not all patients experience it to the same degree, or even at all.
 Dr. Wallon developed a blood-based assay that can predict which patients will experience post-chemotherapy nausea.
 With that information, physicians can prescribe the right dosage of antiemetics to the right patients at the right time for a truly precision-medicine approach to patient treatment.

-Principal Investigator: Sunil Thomas, PhD
+Principal investigator: Sunil Thomas, PhD